Extended formulations, non-negative factorizations and randomized communication protocols: Concluding remarks

-The theorem above implies that if an edge in $\delta(U) \cap M$ can be computed using a protocol requiring $o(n)$ bits, then there exists an extended formulation for the perfect matching polytope of subexponential size.
+The theorem above implies that if an edge in $\delta(U) \cap M$ can be computed using a protocol requiring $o(n)$ bits, then there exists an extension for the perfect matching polytope of subexponential size.
 We leave it as an open question to settle the existence of such a protocol.